mahmoodshakir/Micro-Cluster-Nearest-Neighbour-MC-NN-Algorithm/README.md

    moa.gui.GUI.java

-7.Click on classification - Configure
+7. Click on classification - Configure

-8.Choose EvaluatePrequential
+8. Choose EvaluatePrequential

-9.Learner: Click on Edit and choose the MCNN:
+9. Learner: Click on Edit and choose the MCNN:

    MicroClusterSingle